 - Dress in layers cause you never know, you might need to switch from a tank top to a Snowboard Jacket in 5 minutes.

-I would suggest you take a free walking tour, where you get a lot of information of the culture and the reality behind the graffitis scattered around the “barrio” but if you want to do it alone, it’s a very safe area, full of art, cafe’ and restaurants.
+I would suggest you take a free walking tour, where you get a lot of information about the culture, and the reality behind the graffitis scattered around the “barrio.”
+Still, if you want to do it alone, it’s a very safe area, full of art, cafes’ and restaurants.
 It’s also a place where I would stay if I had to come back to Quito.
 So quaint.

-Also here I took a great tour but you can definitely go on your own.
-Starting from Guapulo Mirador you have a spectacular view of the church and all the valley, then you climb down the stairs towards the church and you will see cute little restaurants and places to hang out without losing sight of the valley.
+Also, here I took a great tour, but you can definitely go on your own.
+Starting from Guapulo Mirador, you have a spectacular view of the church and all the valley, then you climb down the stairs towards the church, and you will see cute little restaurants and places to hang out without losing sight of the valley.
 The Church is worth a visit for the colonial architecture as well.
-It’s a tiny neighborhood but it’s close to la Floresta so you can plan both visits on the same day.
+It’s a tiny neighborhood, but it’s close to la Floresta so that you can plan both visits on the same day.

-It’s so-called because it became famous among locals for the Tripa, which not everybody might appreciate, it’s the stomach of the caw, basically.
+It’s so-called because it became famous among locals for the Tripa, which not everybody might appreciate.
+It’s the stomach of the caw, basically.
 I didn’t dare try it.
 But they have other specialties, also for the vegetarian.
-I managed to get even a vegan meal although it’s not their specialty, the grilled corn is great.
-What it’s nice besides the food, it’s the local atmosphere and although it has become a touristic attraction or probably because of that, it’s really authentic.
+I managed to get even a vegan meal.
+Although it’s not their specialty, the grilled corn is great.
+It’s nice besides the food, it’s the local atmosphere, and although it has become a tourist attraction or probably because of that, it’s really authentic.

-#8 Take a ride to El Panecillo to get a stunning view of the city.
+Take a ride to El Panecillo hill to get a stunning view of the city.

-You cannot miss it from the historical center because of the huge statue of the Virgin Mary with two angel wings. and it even seems reachable with a short hike but every local I talked to told me that it’s better to get on a taxi or uber as the way there, besides the fact that it’s not even suitable for pedestrians, it’s quite dangerous.
+You cannot miss it from the historical center because of the Virgin Mary’s huge statue with two angel wings.
+Although it even seems at a walking distance with a short hike, every local I talked to told me that it’s better to get on a taxi or Uber on the way there.
+Besides the fact that it’s not even suitable for pedestrians, it’s quite unsafe.
 Apparently, the neighborhood on the hill is not one of the nicest.